The Difference Between Designing for Users vs. Designing for Marketing

 Consider a restaurant.
-If marketing design is all about the signage, menus, and advertisements, then user experience design scrutinizes the entire dining experience: the parking, the host stand, the ambience, the music, the reservation process, ordering, meal delivery, etc. This is probably the reason you prefer certain restaurants over others, even if their menus are fairly similar.
-The food might be amazing, but if the service is poor (a primary experience touch point), then you probably won’t return.
+If marketing design is all about the signage, menus, and advertisements, then user experience design scrutinizes the entire dining experience: the parking, the host stand, the ambiance, the music, the reservation process, ordering, meal delivery, etc. This is probably the reason you prefer certain restaurants over others, even if their menus are fairly similar.
+The food might be amazing, but if the service is poor (a primary experience touchpoint), then you probably won’t return.

 Unfortunately, “designer” has become a bit of a catch-all term for anyone who plans how something will look and/or function before it’s built, so many businesses end up hiring the wrong skills for the job.

-Here are some distinctions that will help you decide what kind of a designer you need:
+Here are some distinctions that will help you decide what kind of designer you need:

 Marketing designers can help you…

 - Stand out from competitors

 Engagement with marketing design is predominantly passive.
 Information is read and absorbed, but users rarely interact with it.

 UX designers can help you…